 - Preheat the oven to 200℃.
 Use a handheld electric mixer or standing mixer to make the batter.

-- Add the softened cream cheese into a large bowl and beat to cream the cream cheese in medium speed for about a minute or until it is smoothed.
+- Add the softened cream cheese into a large bowl and beat to cream at medium speed for about a minute or until it is smoothed.450 grams cream cheese squares

 - Add the sugar and continue to whisk making sure to stop and scrape down the sides of the bowl.
 Whisk until sugar is dissolved and you have a very smooth with no lumps mixture.
-This will take about 2 minutes.
+This will take about 2 minutes.⅔ cup white sugar

 - Next, add one egg at a time, beating each egg for less than 15 seconds or just until incorporated fully.
-Again, make sure to stop and scrape down the sides of the bowl.
+Again, make sure to stop and scrape down the sides of the bowl.3 large eggs

 - Lastly, pour the heavy or whipping cream, salt, and vanilla extract and beat until combined for about 30 seconds.
-Your mixer job is done.
+Your mixer job is done.1 cup whipping cream, 1 teaspoon vanilla extract, a pinch of salt

 - Sift the flour over the batter and fold with a rubber spatula until the batter is very smooth and silky.
-Tiny lumps of flour are OK, it will eventually dissolve while baking.
+Tiny lumps of flour are OK, it will eventually dissolve while baking.3 tablespoon all-purpose flour

 - Pour batter into prepared pan.